How to cross stitch on clothes and tote bags

 This is where DMC Soluble Canvas comes in!
 This water-soluble canvas is gridded in 14-count holes, making it the exact same size as stitching on 14-count Aida or 28-count evenweave fabrics.

-Top tip: You should try to only work in whole stitches and backstitch however, no fractionals or French knots, to avoid ‘piercing’ the plastic guide, so remember to look for fractional-free designs when choosing your cross stitch pattern.
+Top tip: Only work in whole stitches and backstitch - do not use fractionals or French knots to avoid ‘piercing’ the plastic guide.
+Remember to look for fractional-free designs when choosing your cross stitch pattern.

 How to use soluble canvas video tutorial